torogmw/MusicXML-Class-Library/README.md

 * Xcode 5.1.1 (5B1008) Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn)
 * Visual Studio 2013 (note use /bigobj flag due to the large size of the Elements.h/cpp translation unit)
 * GCC Version 4.8

+Currently the project will remain as an Xcode workspace as I have not yet had the time to explore using CMake to make the repository IDE-agnostic.
+It is a simple build though and shouldn't be hard to bring it into another IDE.
+The MxTest project must link to libMx.a (or Mx.lib) and must be able to find the headers from the Mx library.

+### Usage
+If you are not familiar with MusicXML then it will be difficult to use this library.
+However one of the aims of this library is to make proper MusicXML construction "discoverable" in the sense that IDE code-completion will show you what can and cannot be done.

+There are two types of MusicXML documents, "partwise" and "timewise".
+A partwise document consists of a set of parts which contain measures.
+A timewise document consists of a set of measures which contain parts.
+Partwise is used more often by MusicXML applications and I will only use Partwise in this tutorial.

+Each XML element is represented by a class which derives from ElementInterface.

+'test'
+`test`